Legionellosis

 How is legionellosis diagnosed?

-Several laboratory tests can be used to find Legionella bacteria in the body.
+A chest x-ray can confirm if someone has pneumonia.
+Laboratory tests can be used to find Legionella bacteria in the body.
 The most commonly used test is the urinary antigen test, which detects the bacteria in a urine sample.
-If the patient has pneumonia and the urine antigen test is positive, then the patient is considered to have Legionnaires’ disease.
-The disease can also be diagnosed by culture, when the bacteria are grown in the lab from sputum or other respiratory (lung) secretions.
-Molecular testing (PCR detection) of respiratory specimens is also used to classify a case of legionellosis for public health surveillance.
-Finally, blood specimens that are drawn shortly after illness begins and again several weeks following recovery can also be used to make a diagnosis.
+The disease can also be diagnosed by culture, when the bacteria are grown in the lab from sputum (phlegm) or other respiratory (lung) secretions.

 What is the treatment for legionellosis?